Greatest Hits Radio Tayside & Fife

 Greatest Hits Radio Tayside & Fife (formerly Tay AM and Tay 2) is an Independent Local Radio station based in Dundee, Scotland, owned and operated by Bauer as part of the Greatest Hits Radio network.
-It is broadcast in Dundee, Perth and Tayside.
+It is a descendant of the original Radio Tay and broadcast in Dundee, Perth and Tayside.

 As of December 2023, the station has a weekly audience of 35,000 listeners, according to RAJAR.

 History

 Tay AM logo used from 2010 to 2015.

+Radio Tay

+Greenside Scalp transmitter in Fife.
+This was formerly used for broadcast of the station and its predecessor Radio Tay on 1161 kHz MW until AM transmissions ceased in 2023.

 Radio Tay commenced broadcasting on 17 October 1980, in Dundee and 14 November 1980 in Perth with Gerry Quinn presenting the first show from the studios.
 In early years, the station broadcast only from 6am-8pm daily.

+Split into Tay AM and Tay FM

-On 9 January 1995 the station split its services/frequencies to become Tay AM and Tay FM.
+On 9 January 1995 the station split transmissions on its AM/MW and FM frequencies (until then a simulcast) into two separate stations, Tay AM and Tay FM.
 Both stations are now also broadcast on DAB (Digital Audio Broadcasting – i.e. Digital Radio) and over the internet via their respective websites.

 Tay AM broadcast on 1161 AM in Dundee and 1584 AM in Perth, and was more oriented around older music than its sister station Tay FM, playing more classic hits from the past few decades, along with some of the more easy listening of modern-day offerings.